DamonAknuh/Bmp2Excel-Image-Converter/README.md

 I have a lot of future plans for this project.
 I think its a great first step into data processing, and manipulating the data of these images.
 I plan to look into expanding this project into other formats including jpeg, or png.

-This project also would allows a good base for image manipulation.
-The pixel data that goes into creating the spreadsheets can also be put into other more USEFULL purposes.
+This project also is a good base for later image manipulation.
+The pixel data made from creating the spreadsheets can also be put into other more USEFUL purposes.
 In the future I plan to add image editing tools such as resizing, croping, or image filteration.